ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

  lienor at the mailing address contained in the notice of lien.
   d.
+Except as otherwise provided in this subdivision, the provisions of article  twenty-five  of  the  civil  practice  law and rules regulating
+ S. 1977--A  11

-Except as otherwise provided in this subdivision, the provisions of article  twenty-five  of  the  civil  practice  law and rules regulating undertakings is applicable to  a  bond  or  undertaking  given  for  the discharge  of a lien on account of private improvements OR OF AN EMPLOY- EE'S LIEN.
+ undertakings is applicable to  a  bond  or  undertaking  given  for  the discharge  of a lien on account of private improvements OR OF AN EMPLOY- EE'S LIEN.
   §  13.
 Section  24  of the lien law, as amended by chapter 515 of the laws of 1929, is amended to read as follows:
   § 24.
 Enforcement  of  [mechanic's]  lien.
 (1)  REAL  PROPERTY.
-The [mechanics'] liens ON REAL PROPERTY specified in  this  article  may  be enforced  against the property specified in the notice of lien and which
- S. 1977  11

- is subject thereto and against any person liable for the debt upon which the lien is founded, as prescribed in article three of this chapter.
+The [mechanics']  liens  ON  REAL  PROPERTY specified in this article may be enforced against the property specified in the notice of lien and  which is subject thereto and against any person liable for the debt upon which the lien is founded, as prescribed in article three of this chapter.
   (2)  PERSONAL PROPERTY.
 AN EMPLOYEE'S LIEN ON PERSONAL PROPERTY SPECI-